The essential things you need from a data analytics platform

 - How dependent is your organisation on the services of a particular cloud provider?
 If you have vendor lock-in, make sure the database is set up for that vendor.

 Inevitably the answers to these questions may vary over time.
-That’s why we believe the key is finding an in-memory database that both on-premises and cloud operation, at best even in parallel and on different platforms.
+That’s why we believe the key is finding an in-memory analytics database that works both on-premises and with your cloud operations – and at best even in parallel and on different platforms.
 This will give you maximum flexibility for a data strategy today, tomorrow and in the future.